libertypi/mtsearch/README.md

 ## Usage

 1. Upon the first run, a default configuration file (`config.json`) will be generated alongside the script.
 Edit this config file before running this script again.
-2. Scrape some data into the database.
+2. Scrape some data into the database: `mtsearch.py update -p`
-3. Perform searches.
+3. Perform searches: `mtsearch.py search "your keyword"`

 ### Configuration File

 The script uses a configuration file (`config.json`) with the following fields:

-- `api_key`: API key for M-Team site.
+- `api_key`: Your API key.

 - `domain`: The URL of the M-Team site.
-Leave empty to use the default domain.
+Leave this empty to use the default domain.

-- `request_interval`: Time interval between each request in seconds.
-Set to 0 to disable.
+- `request_interval`: The time interval (in seconds) between each API request.
+Set to `0` to make requests without any delay.

-- `hourly_limit`: Maximum number of requests in an hour.
-Set to 0 to disable.
+- `hourly_limit`: The maximum number of requests permitted per hour.
+Set to `0` for no limit.

-- `nordvpn_path`: Path to the NordVPN executable, used to bypass throttling.
+- `nordvpn_path`: The file path to the NordVPN executable, used to manage IP rotation and bypass throttling.
 Ensure the NordVPN client is installed.
-Typical paths are:
+Common paths include:
   - **Windows**: `C:\Program Files\NordVPN\nordvpn.exe`
   - **Linux**: `nordvpn`

+- `search_params`: A list of parameters for the `/api/torrent/search` API used during the execution of `mtsearch.py update -p`.
+These parameters determine the scope and type of data retrieved.
+For a complete list of available parameters, consult the official M-Team API documentation.
+  Common parameters include:
-- `mode_categories`: List of modes and their subcategories to scrape. `mode` can be: `normal`, `adult`, `movie`, `music`, `tvshow`, `waterfall`, `rss`, `rankings`. `categories` is a list of integers representing the sub-categories of `mode`.
-An empty list includes all subcategories.
+  - `mode`: Determines the type of content to search.
+Available values are `normal`, `adult`, `movie`, `music`, `tvshow`, `waterfall`, `rss`, `rankings`.
+  - `categories`: An array of integers that identify specific categories within a selected mode.
+An empty array includes all categories.

 Example Configuration: